tmizu23/gdal2tiles/README.md

 - support MaxNativeZoom on leaflet

 # usage
 set GDAL_PAM_ENABLED=NO #don't output aux.xml for png
+set GDAL_FILENAME_IS_UTF8=NO

 #if black is nodata and don't have alpha band
 gdalbuildvrt --config GDAL_CACHEMAX 10240 merge.vrt *.tif
 python gdal2tiles.py --processes 5 -s epsg:6678 -z 10-20 -a "0,0,0" -x merge.vrt output

 #if white is nodata and don't have alpha band